Leaders are Clear and Kind

 Leaders Know the Myths of Vulnerability

 *This blog post contains affiliate links where the author receives a small commission on book sales.
-As promised a few weeks ago, I’m going to spend the next seven weeks sharing some of my favorite insights from Brené Brown’s bestseller … Read More
+As promised a few weeks ago, I’m going to spend the next seven weeks sharing some of my favorite insights from Brené Brown’s bestseller Dare to Lead.
+Dr. Brown is well-known for her work on shame and vulnerability, and … Read more

 Leaders Understand and Value Different Personality Types